ABOUT FROG POSE YOGA

 - Encourages the engagement of downward energy

-Even if the pose is easy and suitable.
-There are some things one should keep in mind regarding the posture.
+Even if the pose is easy and suitable for everyone, there are some things to keep in mind regarding the posture.

 Before performing the asana, an individual should have adequate knowledge about the asana to reach the best results without any injury or flaws.